Air Pollution Solutions

 The Clean Air Act: How Laws Can Help Clean Up the Air

-Creating policies and passing laws to restrict air pollution has been an important step towards improving air quality.
+Creating policies and passing laws to restrict air pollution has been an important step toward improving air quality.
 In 1970, fueled by persistent visible smog in many U.S. cities and industrial areas and an increase in health problems caused by air pollution, the Clean Air Act paved the way for numerous efforts to improve air quality in the United States.
 The Clean Air Act requires the Environmental Protection Agency (EPA) to set air quality standards for several hazardous air pollutants reported in the Air Quality Index (AQI), requires states to have a plan to address air pollution and emissions reduction, and also addresses problems such as acid rain, ozone holes, and greenhouse gas pollution which is causing the climate to warm.

 Since the Clean Air Act was passed: